 While continuing to make it possible for families to buy, refinance, or rent homes, Fannie Mae has maintained responsible credit standards.
-Since 2009, Fannie Mae has seen the effect of the actions it took, beginning in 2008, to significantly strengthen its underwriting and eligibility standards to promote sustainable homeownership and stability in the housing market.
+Fannie Mae has seen the effect of the actions it took, beginning in 2008, to significantly strengthen its underwriting and eligibility standards to promote sustainable homeownership and stability in the housing market.
 Fannie Mae actively monitors the credit risk profile and credit performance of the company's single-family loan acquisitions, in conjunction with housing market and economic conditions, to determine if its pricing, eligibility, and underwriting criteria accurately reflects the risk associated with loans the company acquires or guarantees.
-Single-family conventional loans acquired by Fannie Mae in the first quarter of 2016 had a weighted average borrower FICO credit score at origination of 746 and a weighted average original loan-to-value ratio of 75 percent.
+Single-family conventional loans acquired by Fannie Mae in the second quarter of 2016 had a weighted average borrower FICO credit score at origination of 749 and a weighted average original LTV ratio of 75 percent.

-Fannie Mae's single-family conventional guaranty book of business as of March 31, 2016 consisted of single-family loans acquired prior to 2009; non-Refi PlusTM loans acquired beginning in 2009; loans acquired through the Administration's Home Affordable Refinance Program® ("HARP®"); and other loans acquired pursuant to the company's Refi Plus initiative, excluding HARP loans.
-The company's Refi Plus initiative, which started in April 2009 and includes HARP, provides expanded refinance opportunities for eligible Fannie Mae borrowers, and may involve the refinance of existing Fannie Mae loans with high loan-to-value ratios, including loans with loan-to-value ratios in excess of 100 percent.
+Fannie Mae's single-family conventional guaranty book of business as of June 30, 2016 consisted of single-family loans acquired prior to 2009; non-Refi Plus loans acquired beginning in 2009; loans acquired through the Administration's Home Affordable Refinance Program® (HARP®); and other loans acquired pursuant to the company's Refi Plus initiative, excluding HARP loans.
+The company's Refi Plus initiative, which started in April 2009 and includes HARP, provides expanded refinance opportunities for eligible Fannie Mae borrowers, and may involve the refinance of existing Fannie Mae loans with high LTV ratios, including loans with LTV ratios in excess of 100 percent.